 - Product EAN/GTIN/ISBN - A numbering system used in global trade to identify a specific retail product type, in a specific packaging configuration, from a specific manufacturer.
-As noted in an earlier blog, Google found that having EANs in your feed could increase conversions by 20%.
+Google found that having EANs in your feed could increase conversions by 20%.

 N.B.
 As long as you can provide this relevant information, then Amazon will be able to fetch the rest of the categories automatically (title, description, stock, etc) which are listed below.

 If for some reason you cannot provide the EAN/GTIN/ISBN for your book feed, you can use a feed management company to scrape your website and fetch the data for you, or you will need to manually provide the follow categories:

 - Product title - Providing a title which is optimized with keywords and designed to catch the customer’s attention is crucial to the success of your shopping campaign.
 Check out our blog on the importance of giving effective product titles here.